AndresMillsGallego/reading-notes/wireframe_html.md

 |title/title | This element sets the title of your document/page.|
 | body/body | This element is what contains everything you *do* want to appear in your content.|

+Please note that all of these elements need opening and closing tags as well.

 There are a lot of other elements and things you can do with HTML.

 Check out this [Link](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) to dive further in to the world of HTML

+Click [HERE](README.md) to go back to the home page.